theotkachuk/UABC/README.md

 ## Features
 * Language indication via Caps Lock LED — instantly know which language you're using.
-* English ABC used as the base layout.
+* Default English ABC layout used as the base layer, default Ukrainian as the Caps Lock one.
-* Consistent `Shift + Number` symbol mapping across both languages.
+* Consistent `Shift` `Number` symbol mapping from English layout across both languages.
-* Latin symbols that overlap with Cyrillic letters are accessible via `Option + Key` and `Shift + Option + Key` combinations, except for `,` `.` `/` which follow special rules to maintain a familiar Cyrillic layout.
+* Latin symbols that overlap with Cyrillic letters are accessible via `Option` `Symbol` and `Shift` `Option` `Symbol` combinations, except for `,` `.` `/` which follow special rules to maintain a familiar Cyrillic layout.
 * Enhanced with typography and development-specific symbols.

 ## Installation